This Discover Wine series focuses on regions of the world that you can visit for wine tasting.

 Bordeaux is an easy city to reach, as it is very well connected with the rest of Europe.
 It is just a few hours’ train ride from Paris, making it an easy side trip.
 I’m not aware of any direct flights from the U.S. to Bordeaux, but there are a lot of connecting flight options (which is great news for anyone looking to take advantage of a free stopover in another major European city).

 Once you’ve landed in Bordeaux, you can take a bus or the tram into the city center, or rent a car and drive to the countryside to visit the Chateaux.
 If your goal is wine tasting and going on Bordeaux vineyard tours, then a car is a necessity.
 Not that you can’t get around by public transpiration, but it will take you so much longer.
+We recommend booking a car through Discover Cars.
+They’ll find the best deal for you.

 Once you’ve decided on a wine region to visit, you can make appointments to visit the Chateaux, or you can find a guided Bordeaux wine tour (either a group or private tour).
 This is a good option if you don’t like to drive yourself around, or if you’re not good at sipping and spitting wine.